GitGudScrubss/Portfolio-Optimizer/README.md

 An optimizer built for stock market predictions and analysing risks.
 This project is a command-line tool for portfolio optimization using the knapsack algorithm.
 It selects a set of assets from a CSV file to maximize expected return under a capital constraint and risk tolerance.
 It can also plot the efficient frontier.

+*Kindly note that this is a concept of work which is currently being worked upon further*

 ## Files

 - `main.py`: Main script for portfolio optimization.